extralit/extralit/argilla/docs/getting_started/how-to-configure-argilla-on-huggingface.md

 ---
-description: Configure Argilla on Hugging Face Spaces
+description: Configure Extralit on Hugging Face Spaces
 title: Hugging Face Spaces Settings
 ---

+>:warning: This page is currently under construction.
+Please check back later for updates.

-This section details how to configure and deploy Argilla on Hugging Face Spaces.
+This section details how to configure and deploy Extralit on Hugging Face Spaces.
 It covers:

-- Persistent storage
+- How to configure persistent storage and database services
+- How to configure Extralit
-- How to deploy Argilla under a Hugging Face Organization
+- How to deploy Extralit under a Hugging Face Organization
-- How to configure and disable HF OAuth access
+- How to configure and enable HF OAuth access
 - How to use Private Spaces

 !!! tip "Looking to get started easily?"